+Note (1)

-Note (1) During the year, the Group has taken roans from its holding company and given roan to its subsidiar est/fc row subsidiary companies in the ordinary course of business, which are at Arm's length and the same a saproved by Board Audit Committee of the Group The Group confirm that the below transactions are in accordance with relevant provisions of the Foreign Exchange Management Act, 1999 (42 of 1999) and Companies Act.
-2013 and the same relavations are not in vibration of the Prevention of Money-Laundering Act, 2002 (15 of 2003).
-For March 31, 2023 Name of Lengteen Texture Date Rule millions Remarks
+During the year, the Group has taken loans from its hoding company and given loan to its subsidiar eatific low subsidiary companies in the ordinary course of business, which are at Aim's length and the same is approved by Board Addit Committee of the Group.
+The Group confirm that the below transactions are in accordance with relevant provisions of the Foreign Exchange Management Act, 1999 (42 of 1999) and Companies Act, 2013 and the such transactions are not in Violation of the Prevention of Money-Laundering Act, 2002 (15 of 2003).